Calling Test

 The degree.
 The career.
 The house.
 The promotions.
 The income.
 By every external measure, they made it.

-And then they sat in their beautiful house, at their impressive job, with their comfortable life — and felt absolutely hollow.
+Then they sat in their beautiful house, at their impressive job, with their comfortable life — and felt absolutely hollow.
+Is this it?

-Here are 7 things successful people wish they had known about purpose before they spent decades chasing the wrong things.
+Here are seven things successful people wish they had known about purpose before they spent decades chasing the wrong things.

 1. Success and Purpose Are Not the Same Thing